 How we deal with your homeowners or condominium association in Fairfax County

 We require that the tenant abide by all community and association covenants.
-To help us in this duty, we ask that the property owner leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+To assist us in this endeavor, we will request that the property owner leave a copy of your association rules in a kitchen drawer for the tenant's reference.

-If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to secure those passes.
-Most often the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to hand over your old passes before new passes can be issued.
+If your property is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to arrange for those passes.
+Most often the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Sometimes, you'll need to turn in your old passes before new passes can be issued.

 Landlord Reference

-a useful archive for rental investors in Fairfax County
+a useful source for landlords in Fairfax County

 - Collections and evictions